-Dissociative identity disorder (DID) is a severe condition in which two or more distinct identities, or personality states, are present in—and alternately take control of—an individual.
+Dissociative identity disorder (DID) is a rare condition in which two or more distinct identities, or personality states, are present in—and alternately take control of—an individual.
 Some people describe this as an experience of possession.
 The person also experiences memory loss that is too extensive to be explained by ordinary forgetfulness.

 DID reflects a failure to integrate various aspects of identity, memory, and consciousness into a single multidimensional self.
 Usually, a primary identity carries the individual's given name and is passive, dependent, guilty, and depressed.
 When in control, each personality state, or alter, may be experienced as if it has a distinct history, self-image and identity.
 The alters' characteristics—including name, reported age and gender, vocabulary, general knowledge, and predominant mood—contrast with those of the primary identity.
 Certain circumstances or stressors can cause a particular alter to emerge.
-The various identities may deny knowledge of one another, be critical of one another or appear to be in open conflict.
+The various identities may deny knowledge of one another, be critical of one another, or appear to be in open conflict.

-The following criteria must be met for an individual to be diagnosed with dissociative identity disorder:
+According to the DSM-5, the following criteria must be met for an individual to be diagnosed with dissociative identity disorder: